samsquire/ideas4/README.md

 # 39. Data structure mapping studio

+I read the Rpython documentation and it talks about the compiler's internal data structures to lower code into something the computer could understand.

+I also work with many devops tools that use YAML.

 There should be a website or office suite software that offers views of data structures from one to another and the operations that can be done on them.
 These can be implemented as mappings.

 For example, each DevOps tool has some JSON or YAML that means something significant.
 An Nginx file can be parsed and turned into a graph data structure.
 Kubernetes YAML means something